 Each year the approximately fifty elected section chiefs are invited to a national planning meeting in Dallas, TX.
 The section chiefs form the conference committee for a national Order of the Arrow event, such as the National Order of the Arrow Conference (NOAC), which is held under the guidance of the national Order of the Arrow committee.

 The Order of the Arrow, like the Boy Scouts of America, is organized into four geographical regions: Central, Northeast, Southern, and Western.
 Each region is led by a youth region chief, a volunteer region chairman, and a region staff adviser.
-The region leadership helps execute the national program on a more local level, implements the National Leadership Seminar and Developing Youth Leadership Conference, provides its member sections with resources, and facilities communication between local organizations and the national OA committee.
+The region leadership helps execute the national program on a more local level, implements the National Leadership Seminar and Developing Youth Leadership Conference, provides its member sections with resources, and facilitates communication between local organizations and the national OA committee.

 At the national level, the Order of the Arrow is governed by the national Order of the Arrow committee.
 The national committee sets policy, directs the national program of the Order, and broadly manages the organization above the local lodge level.
 The committee is composed of the national chief and national vice chief (and their immediate predecessors), who are elected annually at the national planning meeting; the chairman, who is appointed annually by the chairman of the national Outdoor Adventures committee; other volunteer members, appointed by the chairman; and two staff members, the director of the Order of the Arrow and the OA specialist.